 NEW 60,000 Miles Sign-Up Bonus for Barclays Arrival Plus

 The greatest selling point of most travel rewards cards is their sign-up bonus—a large pot of miles you get for becoming a new card user.
 While you do have to meet a minimum spending limit in the first few months of use to unlock your sign-up bonus, typically a bigger promised bonus is better.
-Barclaycard offers 60,000 bonus miles after spending $5,000 on purchases in the first 90 days and paying the annual fee.
+Barclaycard offers 60,000 bonus miles after spending $5,000 on purchases in the first 90 days.

 Using the Arrival Plus credit card on gas and groceries and paying off the full balance every month should do the trick.
 But if you’re on a very tight budget, it may be a stretch.
 Also, you should never apply for a credit card if you can’t manage your spending, or if your credit score is low.

 Earn Miles Faster With the Arrival Plus Credit Card

 Most travel rewards cards will give you a mile for every dollar you spend.
 The Barclaycard Arrival® Plus World Elite Mastercard® doubles that rate.
 For every purchase you make, you’ll earn two miles per dollar spent.
 So even if you spend no more than the minimum to get your welcome bonus, in 90 days, you’ll have 60,000 miles ready to redeem.
 This makes it easy to reach your travel goals without overspending.

 You’ll also get 5% of your miles back every time you redeem miles!
 So if you use 10,000 miles on a travel purchase, you’ll get 500 miles delivered right back into your account, giving you a little boost to your next redemption.
 Barclays used to give Arrival Plus card members a 10% rebate, but 5% still isn’t too bad.